Gurubalan-GIT/CCC/README.md

       - [GeeksforGeeks](https://www.geeksforgeeks.org/) (Aptitute+Placements+Free Courses -Company wise)
       - [Javatpoint](https://www.javatpoint.com/)

-## TNQT-2020
+## Company-Wise Questions
-These are questions done for TNQT 2020 exam and you can find them [here](/Company-Preperation/TNQT-2020).
+These are questions done according to different company-specific exams and you can find them [here](/Company-Preperation).
 More company specific codes will be updated as time passes.

 ## Non-Contributors